Awareness: For a safe and respectful togetherness

-We believe that a respectful interaction is only possible if everyone takes the responsibility together.
-We face the challenge of bringing together different venues and participants in our festival concept.
-We meet this challenge by strengthening the knowledge of all team members on the topic of awareness, by offering various opportunities for interaction in our program for professional visitors from the music industry, and by creating an education and support program through trained awareness teams.
+We believe that considerate coexistence is only possible if everyone takes responsibility together.
+We face the challenge of bringing together a wide variety of venues and participants in our festival concept.
+We meet this challenge by strengthening the awareness of all team members, offering various opportunities for interaction in our programme for trade visitors from the music industry, and providing education and support through trained awareness teams.

 Awareness Guidelines